HOW TO GET TO BURNABY LAKE

 There are three entrances to Burnaby Lake and its trails: Glencairn (via Kensington Avenue), Piper Street (where Piper Spit and the Nature House is located) (via Winston Street) and Avalon (via Cariboo Road).

 There is a large walking loop (approximately 10 km) around Burnaby Lake, along with several smaller side trails.
 Take a walking map of Burnaby Lake with you or pick one up at the kiosks at Piper Spit (in front of the Nature House) or Avalon Parking lot entrances.

 As with any trails, please pay attention to your surroundings for other walkers and runners (sometimes there are timed Fun Runs on the weekends).
 Also, the Burnaby Horsemen’s Association stables are on Avalon Avenue so you may also encounter horses, ponies and their riders.

-Remember, Burnaby Lake Regional Park is a wildlife sanctuary, and located near Burnaby Mountain so you will see seasonal signs to be aware of wildlife in the area.
+Remember, Burnaby Lake Regional Park is a wildlife sanctuary, and located near Burnaby Mountain so you will see seasonal signs to be aware of wildlife (bobcats, bears, cougars) in the area.
 Please also remember to keep your dog on its leash for the safety of the wildlife as well as for them as well.
 There is a leash free area at Warner Loat Park on Piper Avenue.